stakater/grafana-cloud-ansible-operator/README.md

 ### Automated Resource Cleanup

-The Grafana Cloud Operator includes a robust deletion mechanism that not only handles dashboards but also integrations in Grafana Cloud.
+The Grafana Cloud Operator includes a robust deletion mechanism that handles integrations in Grafana Cloud.
 This feature ensures outdated or unnecessary resources are efficiently removed, maintaining an organized and optimal environment.

 #### How the Deletion Mechanism Works

 - ManagedCluster Monitoring: The operator actively watches ManagedClusters to detect changes or deletions.
 This ensures that resources associated with deleted or modified clusters are identified for removal.
 - Identification of Outdated Resources:
-    - Dashboards: Retrieves unique identifiers `(UIDs)` for dashboards linked to ManagedClusters to target for deletion.
     - Integrations: Collects identifiers for integrations tied to ManagedClusters to accurately manage their lifecycle.
-- Automated Deletion: Once outdated or deleted ManagedClusters are detected, the operator sends DELETE requests to the Grafana Cloud API to remove the associated dashboards and integrations.
+- Automated Deletion: Once outdated or deleted ManagedClusters are detected, the operator sends DELETE requests to the Grafana Cloud API to remove the associated integrations.
 - Error Handling: Built-in error handling manages scenarios where resources may have already been deleted or do not exist, preventing unnecessary failures.

 #### Benefits of the ManagedCluster-Based Deletion

-- Automated Cleanup: Ensures dashboards and integrations tied to ManagedClusters are cleaned up automatically, reducing manual intervention.
+- Automated Cleanup: Ensures integrations tied to ManagedClusters are cleaned up automatically, reducing manual intervention.
 - Resource Optimization: Helps maintain a lean Grafana Cloud environment by removing unused resources, improving performance and manageability.
 - Smooth Integration with Playbooks: The deletion process can be integrated with Ansible playbooks for a comprehensive orchestration logic.